 We work in areas with established water markets to create community water trusts that balance the water needs of people, agriculture and the environment.
 Read more.

-Our digital platform, Liquid Courage, aims to engage new audiences in our work and create an online community of water activities.
-Unearth your water source, learn more about water use, and find ways to help address global water challenges.
+Our interactive platform, Liquid Courage, will help you unearth your water source, learn more about water use and find ways to address water challenges.
+Dive in.